The Arsenic-Based-Life Aftermath

 Half a world away in Israel, Weizmann Institute of Science biochemist Dan S. Tawfik is thinking about how enzymes that have evolved to work with phosphate might deal with arsenate.
 In response to the original GFAJ-1 report, Tawfik teamed with Ronald E. Viola of the University of Toledo to publish a summary of research efforts in that area (Biochemistry, DOI: 10.1021/bi200002a).

-To survive, the GFAJ-1 microbe had to come up with some way of coping with high concentrations of arsenate, whether or not arsenic is incorporated into GFAJ-1’s DNA, Tawfik reasons.
-Since writing the summary, his team has set out to learn about arsenic-survival measures that organisms could possibly have developed in arsenic-rich environments.
+Since then, Tawfik’s team has set out to learn about arsenic-survival measures that organisms could possibly have developed in arsenic-rich environments.

 Work by Viola and others suggests many enzymes that bind to or use phosphate have a hard time telling the difference between phosphate and arsenate (Inorg.
 Chem., DOI: 10.1021/ic981082j; Acta.
 Cryst., DOI: 10.1107/S0907444904026411; J. Biol.
 Chem.1981, 256, 5981).
-That lack of discrimination could be lethal with high concentrations of arsenate present.
 Tawfik is focusing on a bacterial transport protein that he says binds phosphate one thousand times more strongly than arsenate.
 In preliminary work, his team used X-ray crystallography to obtain molecular-level close-ups of the protein bound to both arsenate and phosphate.
 It’s not uncommon for different substrate analogs to bind to a protein with a highly different affinity than the natural substrate.
 But it may be, Tawfik speculates, that at some point on the primitive Earth, some proteins had to evolve to distinguish between phosphorus and arsenic, an adaptation that would rarely be necessary today.

 Few scientists believe GFAJ-1 has arsenic-containing DNA, Tawfik says.
 “But that doesn’t mean there won’t be other intriguing findings related to this microbe” or related to arsenic biochemistry.